1800 861 272

 Scenario 1

-Harry consents to a service agreement that says his physiotherapist can charge a cancellation fee if he provides less than two days’ notice.
+Harry consents to a service agreement that says his physiotherapist can charge a cancellation fee if he provides less than 24 hours' notice.

 The agreement is acceptable because Harry has negotiated cancellation terms that are better than the terms set out in the NDIS Pricing Arrangements and Price Limits.